 Single suction cup

 An indentation setup was used to measure force-distance curves on a single suction cup.
-The setup was built[8] using a Thorlabs breadboard, metal rods attached to a motor and a Futek LSB200 load cell.
-A schematical view is provided in Figure 3.
+The setup was built according to Research Methods Soft Matter reader [8] using a Thorlabs breadboard, metal rods attached to a motor and a Futek LSB200 load cell.
+A schematical view is provided in Figure 4.
 The motor was attached to a spring operated platform, providing movement in the z-direction (vertical).
-A small glass surface, was attached to the moving stage.
+A minor adjustment by Remco Fokkink to the setup caused the motor movement to be upward instead of downward to improve detachment data, detachment was now controlled by the motor instead of the platform spring.
+A small glass surface was attached to the moving stage.
 A preload of 50mN was applied to the suction cup.
 Followed by a retraction step at a z-velocity of 100 μm/s.
-The approach is force restricted and the detachment is strain restricted.

 We performed the experiment approximately 180 times per day.
 Data was processed in MATLAB R2021b.
 Quantities that were recorded by the load cell and the motor are probe displacement, time, mass as well as force and the steps.